HELENA MARY DEXTER 1879–1965

 Helena Mary Radford was born on 18th March 1879 in Burton upon Trent.
 Her parents Henry and Catherine (nee Atkins) were married in 1879 in Leicester.
 Her father was born in Hartshay, Derbyshire and her mother was born in Willoughby Waterleys, Leicestershire.
 In the 1871 census her father is recorded as a farmer with 15 acres.
 They had a daughter, Elizabeth, who died in 1876 at the age of five.
 They were living in Worthington, Leicestershire.

-In the 1891 census, Helena, aged twelve is a scholar living with her widowed mother (recorded as Kathleen), a dressmaker, at 110 Queens Walk, The Meadows in Nottingham.
+In the 1891 census, Helena, aged twelve was a scholar living with her widowed mother (recorded as Kathleen), a dressmaker, at 110 Queens Walk, The Meadows in Nottingham.

-In the 1901 census, there is no record of her but her mother is recorded as living at 76 Woodborough Road, Nottingham.
+In the 1901 census, there is no record of her but her mother was recorded as living at 76 Woodborough Road, Nottingham.
 Catherine died in 1902, age 65, at Market Harborough, Leicestershire.

 James Smith was described in the 1881 census as a ‘bobbin and carriage manufacturer part of lace machinery’ employing thirty men and fourteen boys.
 He died on 7th March 1906 in Torquay and left Sam £51,375.16s.7d.